surhh/nfitsview/README.md

-# nFITSview - A user-friendly FITS image viewer
+# nFITSview - A user-friendly FITS image viewer for astronomers

 Currently nFITSview supports the following formats and features: